-- Chainlink is a platform which builds a highly reliable decentralized oracle network.
+Chainlink is a platform that aims to build a decentralized oracle network.
 It also seeks to bridge the gap between real-world applications and smart contracts on the blockchain.

 What Is Chainlink?

-Chainlink is the first decentralized oracle service.
-It improves smart contract interconnectivity by granting smart contracts secure access to reliable data feeds, APIs, payments and other resources.
+Chainlink is a decentralized oracle service.
+It improves smart contract interconnectivity by granting smart contracts access to reliable data feeds, APIs, payments, and other resources.

 Essentially, Chainlink is a middleware between on-chain and off-chain systems.
 By giving smart contracts access to off-chain resources, Chainlink lets them react to real-world events and execute agreements that would otherwise need external proof of performance.

 The Chainlink ecosystem is built around the LINK network and LINK token.
 Initially, Chainlink solutions are built on Ethereum blockchain, but the company intends to support all major smart contract chains.

 One of the most prominent issues plaguing the smart contract technology is the inability to interact with resources running outside the node network where smart contracts are executed.

 The lack of connectivity limits what smart contract developers can create.
 For example, an app like Uber uses multiple data feeds (like GPS data) and key outputs (like payment gateways) to provide convenient services for everyday use.
 Without the proper link to such and similar off-chain resources, smart contracts are bound to the on-chain data only.
 Bringing access to the exterior data would allow for a new wave of advanced smart contracts and decentralized applications.